AI meeting transcription: How it works and which tools lead in 2026

 Key terms glossary

 AI meeting assistant: A passive tool that captures, transcribes, and organizes meeting content based on user instructions.
-It works in the background and produces output when prompted.
+It generates notes from the meeting's audio and produces output when prompted.

 AI meeting agent: A proactive tool that makes decisions and completes complex workflows independently based on meeting context.
 It goes beyond capture into autonomous action execution.

-Bot-free capture: Audio transcription that works through your device's system audio directly, without adding a visible participant to your video call or triggering a recording announcement.
+Bot-free capture: Audio transcription that works through your device's system audio directly, rather than through a separate application that joins the call.

 Device audio: The audio signal captured from your computer's microphone and speakers, allowing transcription of any call or meeting without platform-specific integrations or bot participation.